-In the example discussed above, we have $\tau{\rm f}=0.72/0.66\approx 1.1$, and we find caustics for $a_p\geqslant 10^{-3}$, which corresponds to p=3.
-To compute the critical Stokes number $St{\rm crit}$ above which caustics formation occurs, we need to know the ρ_p/ρ ratio, where we take the fluid density on the upstream side of the front, which is here $\rho\approx 1.8$.
-We used $\rho_p=10^3$, so, altogether, we have $St{\rm crit}=0.30$.
+In the example discussed above, we have $\tau_f = 0.72/0.66 \approx 1.1$, and we find caustics for $a_p \geq 10^{-3}$, which corresponds to p = 3.
+To compute the critical Stokes number St{crit} above which caustics formation occurs, we need to know the ρ_p/ρ ratio, where we take the fluid density on the upstream side of the front, which is here $\rho \approx 1.8$.
+We used $\rho_p = 10^3$, so, altogether, we have $St{crit} = 0.30$.
 This means that, for simulations where the Stokes number is larger than ~ 0.3 , the Eulerian particle approach cannot be used.
-It is important to realise that we are here talking about the Stokes number based on the largest fluid scale, $St{\rm int}$, and not the Kolmogorov scale.
-As we shall see below, at the numerical resolutions accessible in our three-dimensional simulations, the difference between $St{\rm int}$ and $St{\rm Kol}$ is not very large.
+It is important to realise that we are here talking about the Stokes number based on the largest fluid scale, St{int} , and not the Kolmogorov scale.
+As we shall see below, at the numerical resolutions accessible in our 3-D simulations, the difference between St{int} and St{Kol} is not very large.

 4.1.2.
-A mechanism for irrotational supersonic clustering
+A mechanism for compressive supersonic clustering

-It is conceivable that irrotational supersonic flows can yield new ways of clustering that would not occur in vortical subsonic flows.
+The preferential particle concentrations near shocklets in compressible turbulent flows found and discussed by Yang et al. (2014) and Zhang et al. (2016) suggest that irrotational supersonic flows can yield new ways of clustering that would not occur in vortical subsonic flows.
 One idea for such a mechanism is that particles of a suitable mass that move toward each other on two colliding shocks, will be decelerated as the shocks collide, but the particles are too heavy to become re-accelerated as the shocks depart again immediately after the collision.
 The particles will then be left behind after the shocks move away, forming a cluster.
-To test this idea, we use an experiment similar to that described in Section 4.1.1, but with a stronger density enhancement.
+To test this idea, we use an experiment similar to that described in $\S 4.1.1$, but with a stronger density enhancement.